HaojingTONG/Deep_Learning_Attack_Model/README.md

-The ipynb file for this project is pro3_5.ipynb.
-And unzip the TestDataSet.zip file to run it.
+The jupyter-notebook file for this project is Attack_Model.ipynb And unzip the TestDataSet.zip file to run it.